aintbobs/Arduino-based-projects/README.md

 ## 📂 List of Projects
 - Arduino Joystick with LCD
 - Custom Character Generator (LCD)
-- Interfacing Arduino with DHT Temperature & Humidity Sensor
+- Interfacing Arduino with DHT Temperature & Humidity Sensor (3)
-- IR Sensor with Servo Motor
-- Keypad with LCD, Relay, and LED
+- Keypad with LCD, Relay, and LED (5)
-- LCD Joystick
+- LCD Joystick (6)
-- Motion Sensor with Servo
-- Rain Sensor with LCD and Servo
+- Rain Sensor with LCD and Servo (8)
 - RFID Door Lock and Open System (9)
-- Sound Sensor with Button and Buzzer
+- Sound Sensor with Button and Buzzer (11)
-- Sound Sensor with Buzzer
-- Sound Sensor with LED
-- Sound Sensor with Relay
-- Ultrasonic Sensor with LED and Buzzer
+- Ultrasonic Sensor with LED and Buzzer (14)
-- Water Sensor with Buzzer
-- Water Level Sensor
+- Water Level Sensor (16)
-- Water Sensor with Buzzer and LED
+- Water Sensor with Buzzer and LED (17)

 ## 🔧 Tech Stack
 - Arduino Uno